 Staying in George Town is a must in Penang if you want to take advantage of all there is to do here.
-The town is made up of the core zone and the outer area but its a small and very walkable town so either will work but the core area is easier for those who don’t want to walk so far!
+The town is made up of the core zone and the outer area but it’s a small and very walkable town so either will work but the core area is easier for those who don’t want to walk so far!
 George Town is also a UNESCO heritage area so there are no large chain hotels in the centre but there is a wealth of great guest houses, boutique hotels and good quality hostels.
 If you are planning what to do in Penang in 3 days and have limited time be sure to stay in the core zone to make the most of your time.

 Some also choose to stay out by the beach if that is more of a priority.
 Remember to plan your Penang 3 days 2 night itinerary around a good base.

 Transport around the island is easy and cheap with buses going from George Town all over the rest of the island and of course to major sights such as Penang Hill and Kek Lok Si Temple.

 Penang is well-connected to the rest of Malaysia and Asia as a whole despite being an island.
 A lot of people locals and tourists alike head here from KL and it means you can check out the best things to see in Penang in a weekend or 3 days.

 Penang does have its own airport and it is well served by domestic flights and to other Asian destinations.
 If you’re planning what to do in Penang in 3 days or a short visit then flying is the best option as it takes only an hour from KL.